arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 author: "Paolo Cavagnolo"
 ---

-In this manual you'll find useful information to get started, test and maintain your Alvik.
+In this tutorial you will find useful information to get started, test and maintain your Alvik.
 But before proceeding let's check to have all the essential tools, hardware and software.

 ## Unboxing

 ![Unboxing Alvik](assets/unboxing.jpg)

-Your Alvik robot is equipped with three ready to go examples, each one of the examples are color-coded.
-There's Red, Green, and Blue:
+Your Alvik robot is equipped with three ready-to-go examples.
+You can know which one of the examples is executing by checking the color of Alvik's LED:

 * **Red Program (Touch Mode):** Use the arrows to tell your robot what to do: up and down for moving forward and backward by 10 cm, and left and right for turning 90 degrees.
 The robot will collect instructions until you press the "tick" to make it happen.